nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 - The `date` should follow `YYYY/MM` format.
   * The oldest date that can be entered is 2000/01.
+  * The furthest date that can be entered is 9999/12.
 - The time parameter is **optional**.
 If you add this optional parameter, it will show a list of all the expenses incurred in the month specified.
 If the optional time parameter is not given, it will show a list of all expenses across the entire time period.